Non-unique decompositions of mixed states and deterministic energy transfers

-where \( \Lambda \) is the Poisson bracket operator and \( K(k) \) is a theory-specific kernel that reduces to \( (2/k)\delta(k - \hbar) \) in quantum theory \cite{GPT3,GPT4,StarProduct,WeylWignerMoyal}.
-Energy eigenstates are defined as the most pure stationary states—extreme points of the set of time-invariant distributions—which coincide with quantum eigenstates or classical invariant orbits in the appropriate limits.
+where \( \Lambda \) is the Poisson bracket operator, $H(q,p)$ the Hamiltonian function, and \( K(k) \) is a theory-specific kernel that reduces to \( (2/k)\delta(k - \hbar) \) in quantum theory \cite{jiang2024unification,jiang2024framework,henselder2005star,li2013weyl}.
+Energy eigenstates are defined as the most pure stationary states—extreme points of the set of time-invariant distributions—which coincide with quantum eigenstates in the quantum case~\cite{jiang2024unification,jiang2024framework}.